 If you are like me and love a scrumptiously juicy Philly cheese steak, then you will likely agree there is no better way to start your day than with a cheesy, juicy, and flavorful Philly Cheese Steak Omelette!
 It has all the classic cheese steak flavors that you love, wrapped in a delicate egg blanket!

 For all you Philly purists who believe cheese steaks need cheese wiz, you are mistaken.
 This is Wisconsin.
 We know cheese, and we can take it from here.
 Provolone is the way to go.

-The best way I have found to slice steak thin for a cheese steak is using a mandolin.
+The best way I have found to slice steak thin for a cheese steak is using a mandoline.
 For the longest time I would par-freeze the steak and then cut it super thin with my Wüsthof knives, but that that is fairly time consuming and requires a great deal of precision.
-Pick up a good mandolin and it will make this recipe much easier, plus it is a great multitasker you can use in a million other recipes!
+Pick up a good mandoline and it will make this recipe much easier, plus it is a great multitasker you can use in a million other recipes!

 The above link is an affiliate link.
 Any Amazon purchases made through this link helps support FoxValleyFoodie.com without any additional cost to you.

 If you really want to go all out for breakfast.
 Pair this with my crispy homemade shredded hash browns.
 You will never need to go to a diner again for a great breakfast!

 - 8 oz Ribeye steak sliced very thin

 - Slice the steak very thinly, cutting against the grain.
 This will make it more tender.

 - Brown the steak in a pan on medium high heat, adding salt and pepper to taste.